steventopper/TransRot/README.md

     <li>Cl-</li>
     <li>H2O</li>
 </ul>
 The cluster to be studied can consist of any desired number of any of the particles defined within the database, as specified in the config file (see below).
-Other atoms or molecules can be added to the database as needed, see “How to Add New Molecules to the Database”.
+Other atoms or molecules can be added to the database as needed, see "How to Add New Molecules to the Database".

 A sample config file is also included in the TransRot directory, which can be used for a low-accuracy test run of the program’s systems.
 The config file contains run instructions for an 8-particle cluster with four NH4+ molecules and four Cl- atoms, cooled gradually from 10,000K to 0K.
 To run this test system, use your computer’s command line to navigate to the TransRot directory and run the command
 <pre><code>java -jar Transrot.jar</code></pre>